 We are looking for crew to help out with maintenance, cleaning, community engagement projects such as reforestation of mangroves, sustainable lifestyles, and coastal waste collection initiatives.
 Being a platform for different projects, we encourage volunteers to come on board with their own ideas and dreams according to their interests and skills.

-English, Italian, Spanish, Swahili
+English, Italian, Spanish, French, Swahili

 We live as a community on board, sharing the duties of cooking, cleaning, shopping and upkeep.
 We have sleeping compartments below deck, but weather permitting, we enjoy sleeping on deck with the cool sea breeze and the beautiful night sky.
 Diet on board is predominantly vegetarian but we occasionally enjoy locally caught seafood.